 - A clear and concise statement of the facts that relate to the issues presented, with references to the pages of the transcript or other documents in the record, and all reasons why the decision of the Committee should not be affirmed.
 The Petition shall address the applicant's burden to prove by clear and convincing evidence that he or she is a person of honest demeanor and good moral character and possesses the requisite fitness to perform the obligations and responsibilities of a practicing attorney, and shall expressly reference each element of evidence on which the applicant relies to satisfy such burden of proof.

 - The principles of law, the argument, and the authorities relating to each issue presented.

 - A statement whether the applicant wishes to appear personally before the Board or wishes to waive the right to appear and submit the appeal on the written Petition and the record.

-- The signature of the applicant and the applicant’s counsel, if any, and the address and telephone number of each.
+- The signature of the applicant and the applicant's counsel, if any, and the address, telephone number and email address of each.

 - A certificate stating that a copy of the Petition has been mailed or delivered to the Director of Character and Fitness.

 - The Petition shall be typewritten, double-spaced, and in at least 12 point type.
 The Board encourages the applicant to limit the Petition to 10 pages.